|

 Our requirements also included “million dollar”

 these could only be found higher up.
-It also taught us that
+(We learned the hard way that beachfront

-magnificent (see pictures for the former, for the latter you’ll
+degrees and our breezes magnificent.
+(See pictures for the former.
+For the latter you’ll

 you’re at the cottage, call